tjsanzen/landingpage/contentdisclaimer.md

 has been edited in some form or another, ranging from simple color corrections, up to giving the appearance of activities that would otherwise be dangerous, illegal, or impossible to attempt in reality.
-I make sure that I am in compliance with all local laws and regulations, especially 14 CFR 91.13, Reckless or Careless Information.
+I make sure that I am in compliance with all local laws and regulations, especially 14 CFR 91.13, Reckless or Careless actions.
 Per the disclaimer here and on the majority of my videos, events have been edited for entertainment purposes, and do not include the steps that were taken to abide by best practices, including radio calls, checklist usage, and any other safety measures.